RichardMidnight/pi-safe/README.md

  - Supports .img .zip .xz and .gz file formats.

- - Files are compatible with RPI Imager that comes with the pi.
+ - Files are compatible with Raspberry PI Imager that comes with the Pi.

  - Supports all USB storage (I think).